mblakew/lounge-lizard/README.md

 - Deleting your current Node.js and npm directories are optional on MacOS, but if you would like to do this before installing NVM they are usually located in /usr/local/bin/node and /usr/local/bin/npm.
 - Use a Node.js version manager.
 Node Version Manager is recommended.
-- Go to the [nvm github](https://github.com/nvm-sh/nvm).
+- Go to the [NVM github](https://github.com/nvm-sh/nvm).
 Under the "Install and Update Script" section there are options to either download and run the installation script, or run one of the provided cURL/Wget commands.
-- After installing nvm, restart your terminal session and run `nvm install 10.9.0`
+- After installing NVM, restart your terminal session and run `nvm install 10.9.0`
 - Verify that you are using the correct node version by running `which node`.
 You should see something like **Users/{User}/.nvm/versions/node/v10.9.0/bin/node**
 - In your terminal, go to the local repository and run `npm install`, followed by `npm run-script build` and wait for it to finish.
 - Finally, run `npm run start` to run the executable application.